 Eat a Diet Rich in Fiber

-As previously mentioned, it’s important to include lots of fiber in your diet to promote healthy digestion.
-Fiber can be found in a variety of different foods, including oats, potatoes, vegetables, legumes, fruits, and nuts, among other things.
+As previously mentioned, it's important to include lots of fiber in your diet to promote healthy digestion.
+Fiber can be found in a variety of foods, including oats, potatoes, vegetables, legumes, fruits, and nuts.

-Remember that while fiber supplements can be a convenient way to boost your intake, eating whole food sources of fiber is the best way to ensure you eat plenty of other nutrients.
+There's also the option of using insoluble fiber supplements, such as psyllium powder, which can be added to smoothies or sprinkled on top of oatmeal in the morning.
+Remember that while fiber supplements can be a convenient way to boost your intake, eating whole-food sources of fiber is the best way to ensure you eat plenty of other nutrients.

 Be Cautious of Laxatives

-While they may work for the short term, laxatives are not a viable long term solution for getting to the actual root of a gastrointestinal issue like constipation.
+While they may work for the short term, stimulant laxatives, mineral oil, and stool softeners aren't practical long-term solutions for getting to the actual root of a gastrointestinal issue like constipation.

 If you have any questions or concerns about how laxatives should be used, consult with a healthcare professional to see what may be the right treatment option for you.